 To be successful in your Norway job search and get the job you want, you need to prepare a Norway cover letter and Norway CV which you must email instantly to the prospective employers selected during a job search in Norway.

-When you receive an invitation to the Norway job interview, you may apply for a Norway visa and Norway work permit.
+When you receive an invitation to the Norway job interview, you may apply for a Norway visa and a Norway work permit.
 Then prepare yourself for a job interview and take a look at the Norway dress code because how you dress is one of the most important attributes in being hired.

 Good luck with your Norway visa!